What is User Experience?

 - Is there any step during which users stopped the customer journey?

 These and other questions will provide you with a list of user journey improvements.

 Step 5 – Eliminate the Obstacles

-With the list of roadblocks, it’s time to categorize.
-Decide which problems call for a ‘nice-to-have’ improvement and which entirely block the user from continuing their journey, and prioritize the latter.
+With a list of roadblocks, it’s time to categorize.
+Decide which problems call for a ‘nice-to-have’ improvement and which entirely block the user from continuing their journeys, then prioritize the latter.

 Step 6 – Enhance Your Product